vrhughes/DS4002_Case_Study_Fertility_Time_Series/README.md

 </details>

 ## Source Code
-Starter code for this project can be found in the SCRIPTS folder.
-It contains 6 SCRIPTS that were previously used to run an analysis.
+Starter code for this project can be found in the RESOURCES folder.
+It contains 6 scripts that were previously used to run an analysis.
 The scripts will give insights on how to combine the datasets and run TWFE and ARIMAX.
 The scripts are ordered as follows:

 1. GDP_csv_organizing.ipynb
-2. Data_Consolidation.ipynb
+2. data_consolidation.ipynb
 3. edu_attainment_linear_reg_analysis.ipynb
 4. ARIMA_data_cleaning.ipynb
 5. TWFE.ipynb
 6. full_ARIMAX.ipynb

-## Resource References
+## Resource References (pdfs in REFERENCES folder)
 “14 - Panel Data and Fixed Effects — Causal Inference for the Brave and True.”
 Accessed: May 06, 2025.
 [Online].
 Available: https://matheusfacure.github.io/python-causality-handbook/14-Panel-Data-and-Fixed-Effects.html

 “What Is an ARIMAX Model? | GeeksforGeeks.”
 Accessed: May 06, 2025.
 [Online].
 Available: https://www.geeksforgeeks.org/what-is-an-arimax-model/